RamCorporation/Leapers/README.md

 ### How to build the project

-1. Download the .zip of the lastest commit
+1. Download the .zip of the lastest commit (make sure the commit is valid and can be built)
 2. Unzip the file
 3. Click on folder address bar and type cmd
 4. Once the command prompt appears, type gradlew build (NOTE: you may need to update your java or other applications before it will let you build)